Tnek/ctf-macros/README.md

 $ pwn <binary>
 ```

+## google-chrome-burp
+Seperate profile for google chrome that has burp proxy configured.

 ## simpleserv.py
 To avoid having to rewrite basic XSS callback stuff everytime
-I just want to experiment with CTF xssbots
+I just want to experiment with CTF xssbots.
+`httpsimpleserve.py` is the same but for HTTPS

 ## basicangr.py
 Sometimes you can just have angr find "flag" or the win func of a binary